Beyond Non-Degeneracy: Revisiting Certainty Equivalent Heuristic for Online Linear Programming

 Using the peeling device from empirical processes theory, we partition the solution space and apply union bounds with carefully controlled entropy numbers to establish robust worst-case concentration bounds.
-These bounds hold even when the set of binding constraints changes over time, enabling regret guarantee under significantly relaxed assumptions.
+These uniform concentration bounds hold even when the set of binding constraints changes over time, effectively overcoming the key technical challenge that necessitates either the non-degeneracy conditions or the uniform version of the second order growth conditions in prior work.
+Furthermore, the parameter $\beta$ of the underlying request distribution directly determines the rate of concentration in our bounds, which in turn determines the scaling of the regret, without the need for imposing additional second-order growth conditions.
+Together, these techniques enable us to attain regret guarantee under significantly relaxed assumptions made solely on the request distribution.
 The worst-case analysis leaves us with an unavoidable additional $\log T$ in the regret bounds, which is a mild price to pay to get rid of the fluid regularity conditions.
-We believe the concentration analyses are of independent interest and the techniques developed may have broader applicability, particularly since such concentration properties are relevant to the performance of \textsf{CE}-type algorithms in various online stochastic optimization settings with continuous underlying distributions.
+We believe the concentration analyses are of independent interest and the techniques developed may have broader applicability, particularly since such concentration properties are relevant to many of the online and offline stochastic optimization tasks.